wp-plugins/gpx2chart/readme.txt

 3. The GPX2Chart-plugin provides a lot of settings to overwrite the default behaivour.

 == Changelog ==

+= 0.4.0 =
+* updated flot-library to more recent version
+* added basic support for displaying pace

+= 0.3.3 =
+* removed bundle with Highcharts API.
+Library is not compatible with GPL.
+So if you need to use Highcharts please download it yourself

+= 0.3.2 =
+* Modified GPX-Parser to be a little bit more compatible for different type of GPX-files

+= 0.3.1 =
+* Added function to modify profiles and styles on option page
+* Added a function to clone profiles and styles on option page

 = 0.3.0 =
 * complete code rewrite